 Most firms today use simple computer models or high cost funds to manage your money but this method is typically a path to mediocre results.
 By customizing your portfolio to your goals, applying our research and methods to actively managing your money, your Gerber Kawasaki advisor is focused on getting the best results possible while limiting risks.

 Now is the time to make the move to having the type of wealth management you deserve!
 Speak to an Advisor

 Our Wealth Management accounts are handled by Gerber Kawasaki's Investment Advisory Team, and overseen by Ross Gerber, President and CEO.
 Our team meets on a weekly basis and reviews the economy and all of our investment positions.
-Using our collective experience and insights as well as our investment process gives us an edge when it comes to managing your money.
-Our clients have the confidence that all of our investment recommendations are thoroughly analyzed and continuously monitored by our investment advisor team.
+We believe using our collective experience and insights as well as our investment process gives us an edge when it comes to managing your money.
+Through our process our clients can have the confidence that all of our investment recommendations are thoroughly analyzed and continuously monitored by our investment advisor team.

 All of our wealth management clients have direct access to their dedicated advisor.

 Actively managing and customizing your portfolio takes more effort than computer modeling, but the results speak for themselves.
 We focus on providing the best financial results possible for our clients within their investment objective.

 - Our investment style focuses on asset allocation and proper diversification first.
 We start by building an overall account allocation and then put all of your investment pieces in place based off your preferences and our investment research.
 By using a combination of investments we design personalized portfolios specifically tailored to our clients' needs.